-- a.
-Complete a separate Part B for each W-2 or W-2G - b.
-Attach a copy of your W-2 from each employer - c.
-Attach a copy of your W-2G statement(s) - Primary place of work address: List your employer(s) and the physical street address(es) where you actually reported for work (this may differ from your employer's physical street address printed on your Form W-2). - 2.
-Qualified Wages: Typically, City tax is due on Box 5 Medicare wages, but may include other income not reported in Box 5 Medicare wages.
+Line 2: Qualified Wages: Typically, City tax is due on Box 5 Medicare wages, but may include other income not reported in Box 5 Medicare wages.
 Adjustments are listed under §718.03 of the Ohio Revised Code.
 City taxable wages include all wages that may be deferred or excluded from Federal and State taxable wages under §401 of the Internal Revenue Code.
-These deferrals appear in Box 12 of your W-2 with codes D, E, F, G and S. You may be subject to additional tax due to residency if your employer does not collect and remit courtesy withholding or your employer has incorrectly reported taxable income. - 3.
-For a refund or adjustment to taxable wages, complete Part C. See Part C instructions below.
+These deferrals appear in Box 12 of your W-2 with codes D, E, F, G and S. You may be subject to additional tax due to residency if your employer does not collect and remit courtesy withholding or your employer has incorrectly reported taxable income.
+For a refund or adjustment to taxable wages, list total wages on Line 2, but complete Part C (instructions below) for adjustment.